 Airbus plays a crucial role in constructing the Sentinel satellites and their instruments:

-It will ensure there is continuity of data to monitor the ozone hole and tropospheric pollution as current climate monitoring missions come to the end of their lives.
-Sentinel-5P will fill the gap between current atmospheric capabilities from low polar orbit and the launch of Sentinel-5 which is envisaged for around 2021.
+As current-day climate monitoring missions come to the end of their operational lifetimes, Sentinel-5P ensures the continuity of data to monitor the ozone hole and tropospheric pollution.
+Sentinel-5P will fill the gap between current atmospheric capabilities from polar Earth orbit and the launch of Sentinel-5 – which is envisaged for around 2021.

-The Sentinel satellites benefit from the SpaceDataHighway services provided by Airbus.
-The Sentinel-1 and Sentinel-2 satellites are equipped with laser communication terminals that will significantly accelerate the delivery of time-critical data and large volumes of data to Earth monitoring centres.
+Sentinel satellites benefit from the SpaceDataHighway services provided by Airbus.
+The Sentinel-1 and Sentinel-2 satellites are equipped with laser communication terminals that significantly accelerate the delivery of time-critical data and large volumes of data to Earth monitoring centres.